WLenhard/cNORM/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-There were NOTES on potential misspelled words in DESCRIPTION, which are correct, however.
+There were NOTES on potential link and DOI issues in DESCRIPTION, which are correct, however.

 ## Downstream dependencies